XBraid/xbraid/docs/Introduction.md

   XBraid and by sequential time stepping are bit-wise the same (by using the user-defined time grid option [braid_SetTimeGrid](@ref braid_SetTimeGrid) ), then the agreement of their solutions should be bit-wise the same.
+- Continue with max levels equal to 1, but switch to two processors in time.
+  Check that the answer again exactly matches sequential time stepping.
+This test checks that the information in braid_Vector is sufficient to correctly start the simulation on the second processor in time.
 - Set max levels to 2, halting tolerance to 0.0 ([braid_SetAbsTol](@ref braid_SetAbsTol)), max iterations to 3
   ([braid_SetMaxIter](@ref braid_SetMaxIter )) and turn on the option